 Field trips support curriculum and provide students with educational experiences that enhance classroom learning.
-Field trips could be one day, short-term overnight or extended field trips..
+Field trips could be one day, short-term overnight or extended field trips.

-We strive to ensure all field trips are accessible for students in which to participate.
+We strive to include all students in field trips.
 Field trips may have a cost associated with them.
 Every reasonable effort will be made to ensure no student is excluded from participating.
 Speak to your child's teacher if you have a concern.
 Students who are unable to go on a trip are expected to be at school where they will do work associated with the regular program.